tu-os-course/TI2726C-Assignments-2016/src/session_2/assignment.md

 Each worker thread is assigned the task of determining the validity of a particular region of the Sudoku puzzle.
 Once a worker has performed this check, it must pass its results back to the parent.
 One good way to handle this is to create an array of integer values that is visible to each thread.
-The ith index in this array corresponds to the ith worker thread.
-If a worker sets its corresponding value to 1, it is indicating that its region of the Sudoku puzzle is valid.
+The i-th index in this array corresponds to the i-th worker thread.
+If a worker sets its corresponding value to 1, it indicates that its region of the Sudoku puzzle is valid.
 A value of 0 would indicate otherwise.
-When all worker threads have completed, the parent thread checks each entry in the result array to determine if the Sudoku puzzle is valid.
+When all worker threads have completed, the parent thread checks all entries in the result array to determine if the solution to the Sudoku puzzle is valid.